robinsola/REI-Journal/README.md

 * __news-component, gear-component, skills-component:__ all include a clickable image to read full-length article.
 Has (title, author, date) and teaser-text from article.
 * __full-length-component:__ individual story with title, author, date, full-length article, and rating.
 * __comment-component:__ area under full-length-component.
 Includes text-area to type out comment about that article, and submit button.
+* __stories-component:__ when clicking the SEE ALL button at the bottom of the main page, a list of all stories will show.
+Includes photo, title, author, date and teaser.
+Each is clickable to show its full-length-component.

 ## Installation
 * Clone project folder in terminal: `$ git clone` repository url